Faking the wild – safari park rewilding

 As is the fashion for estate owners, Buscall first introduced two female beaver into a 55-acre fenced enclosure after they had been trapped in the wild in Scotland (31,39-41).
 I really loathe the enslaving of once free-living beaver by these private ventures, and the vanity it represents of the perpetrators.
 The trend is all too clear when an article in the Daily Telegraph can declaim that beavers are a “must-have addition” for country estates to attract tourists, their enslavement being “part of a rewilding trend as licences for the animals are on the rise….
 Landowners have reported a rise in the number of people "glamping" on their land as they visit to see rare wildlife, including beavers, and "rewilded" habitats”.
 We have James Wallace to blame, a director of the Beaver Trust, for tieing together glamping, beavers and rewilding because it is reported that he has been working with "glamping company Canopy and Stars to help landowners rewild their land, including the reintroduction of beaver.
 He has had 30 landowners so far ask him about reintroducing beavers".
 Who would have thought that there was a connection between glamping and restoration ecology?
-According to this article, 13 beaver licences have been issued by Natural England since 2017: Buscall will have been one, but the two estates that were mentioned that had already introduced beaver were the Lowther Estate below Penrith in Cumbria that has an Entry Level plus Higher Level Stewardship scheme (Agreement Reference AG00456493) as well as two Higher Tier Countryside Stewardship Schemes (Agreement references 625733 & 661956) that combined with Basic Payment Scheme brought in £1,098,235 over the two years of 2018 and 2019 (search CA10 and Lowther in (26)) as well as Jamie Oliver's Spains Hall in Finchingfield, Essex, that I have noted before (31) and which is mostly farmed by a contractor with a Middle Tier Countryside Stewardship Scheme (Agreement Reference 356761) that combined with Basic Payment Scheme proportionately brought in £328,270 over the two years of 2018 and 2019 (search CM6 3QB in (26)) as well as a smaller area directly managed by the estate that has a Higher Tier Countryside Stewardship Scheme (Agreement Reference 115711) that combined with Basic Payment brought in £32,654 over the two years of 2018 and 2019 (search Spains in (26)).
+According to this article, 13 beaver licences have been issued by Natural England since 2017: Buscall will have been one, but the two estates that were mentioned that had already introduced beaver were the Lowther Estate below Penrith in Cumbria that has an Entry Level plus Higher Level Stewardship scheme (Agreement Reference AG00456493) as well as two Higher Tier Countryside Stewardship Schemes (Agreement references 625733 & 661956) that combined with Basic Payment Scheme brought in £1,098,235 over the two years of 2018 and 2019 (search CA10 and Lowther in (26)) as well as Archie Ruggles-Brise’s Spains Hall Estate near Finchingfield, Essex, that I have noted before (31) and which is mostly farmed by a contractor with a Middle Tier Countryside Stewardship Scheme (Agreement Reference 356761) that combined with Basic Payment Scheme brought in £506,135 over the two years of 2018 and 2019 (search CM6 3QB in (26)) and woodland areas directly managed by the estate that have a Higher Tier Countryside Stewardship Scheme (Agreement Reference 115711) which combined with Basic Payment brought in £32,654 over the two years of 2018 and 2019 (search Spains in (26)).
 Knepp apparently also has a licence (42) but is unfashionably behind the curve on the beaver bandwagon in introducing them - perhaps they are at the back of the queue in the rush to steal beaver from the wild in Scotland for personal gain.
 Since free-living beaver are a strictly protected species in Scotland, it begs the question of how this stealing from the wild is regulated?

 Buscall has also carried out the usual tree persecution, backed by the funding of a Woodland Management Plan under the Countryside Stewardship Scheme agreement (Reference 675342) in Ken Hill Wood in preparation before introducing “wild cattle, ponies and pigs to mimic the effect of the herbivores that roamed the UK thousands of years ago” and was “building a fence around the perimeter of the rewilding area to allow this” while “allowing deer already found in the area to remain” (37,38,43).
 I can only see one public footpath, but Buscall has said that in the future parts of the rewilded area would be opened to the public.
 What he means is that he will make people pay for the access – “We are aiming to make the site more accessible whilst respecting and protecting nature.
 This will likely take the form of wildlife safaris and forms of accommodation such as tree-houses, which we think will be a great option for the many people that visit north-west Norfolk in the summer”(37).
 As an indication of how whole heartedly Buscall has embraced this safari park rewilding as a promotional and business opportunity, his project has joined the European Rewilding Network (44,45).
 This is the parade of meaningless rewilding projects maintained by REFARMING (Rewilding) Europe that also includes Knepp and the equally nauseating Wild Ennerdale where an Entry Level plus Higher Level Stewardship scheme agreement (reference AG00478850) brought in £535,595 over the two years of 2018 and 2019 ((12,24,25,46) search on Maxwell and CA23 in (26)).
 More on REFARMING Europe later.